Scouting offers your church three distinct age-appropriate youth ministry programs

 Cub Scout activities involve parents, adult leaders, and the friends of Cub Scouts in home-centered programs that teach life skills, habits, values, and attitudes consistent with the interests of their family and church.
 In fact, the mission is to develop citizenship, character, personal fitness, and leadership and ethical decision-making all while having fun and finding adventure.

 Cub Scouting is organized into groups called packs, each with smaller groups called dens.
+Packs can be co-ed but dens are either girls or boys dens.
 Packs and dens are led by dedicated volunteer leaders who teach Cub Scouts the ideals of the Scout Oath and Law, help them learn about belonging to the den, work on advancement, family involvement, hold activities, serving the community, and wearing the uniform with pride.

 Scouts BSA — Ministry for Youth 11–17 Years Old

-Scouts BSA, a year-round program for youth 11-17 years old, delivers outdoor fun and adventure while learning and challenging themselves to become the best version of themselves.
+Scouts BSA, a year-round program for youth 11-17 years old.
+Organized in girl or boy troop, the program delivers outdoor fun and adventure while youth learn and challenge themselves to become the best version of themselves.

 In Scouts BSA, young men and women take it outdoors for one-of-a-kind adventures that can’t be found anywhere else.
 Camping, hiking, rafting, biking, young women as well as young men, challenge themselves to earn Scouting’s highest rank, Eagle Scout.
 There really is something for everyone “with 137 different merit badges and countless other indoor and outdoor activities, there’s no limit to the things you can learn or the adventures you can take,” is this program’s promise